kth-step/separation-kernel/README.md

 ## Progress

 - [x] Implement the foundation of the scheduler.
-Done, currently schedules process 0 only, but can be configured statically to behave differently.
-DONE!
 - [x] Implement message passing so we can send basic messages with no capabilities.
 - [x] Implement message passing so we can send time slices, allowing us to dynamically change the scheduling.
 - [ ] Separate kernel and user binaries.
 Implement a basic bootloader in process 0 for loading the user binaries.
 - [x] Implement the supervisor capability allowing process 0 to manage other process's capabilities.
-- [ ] Implement memory protection (memory slice, memory frame).
+- [x] Implement memory protection (memory slice, memory frame).
 - [x] Implement exception handling.
 - [ ] Design and build applications, benchmarks and tests.
 - [ ] Start on formal verification.